-Summary of Benefits for the HDHP of the Government Employees Health Association, Inc. 2022
+Summary of Benefits for the HDHP of the Government Employees Health Association, Inc. 2024

 Do not rely on this chart alone.
 This is a summary.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
 Before making a final decision, please read this FEHB brochure.
-You can also obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.geha.com/sbc.
+You can also obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.geha.com/SBC.
 If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form.

-In 2022, for each month you are eligible for the Health Savings Account (HSA), we'll deposit \$75 per month for Self Only enrollment or \$150 per month for Self Plus One or Self and Family enrollment to your HSA.
+In 2024, for each month you are eligible for the Health Savings Account (HSA), we'll deposit \$83.33 per month for Self Only enrollment or \$166.66 per month for Self Plus One or Self and Family enrollment to your HSA.
+For 2024, a monthly premium pass through that is not a whole number will have any remaining balance included in the final monthly contribution.
 Once you satisfy your calendar year deductible, Traditional medical coverage begins.

-For the Health Reimbursement Arrangement (HRA), we'll contribute up to \$900 for Self Only and \$1,800 for Self Plus One or Self and Family annually when you are enrolled in the HDHP.
+For the Health Reimbursement Arrangement (HRA), we'll contribute up to \$1,000 for Self Only and \$2,000 for Self Plus One or Self and Family annually when you are enrolled in the HDHP.
 The amount of your HRA (prorated for the number of months remaining in the calendar year) will be available to you upon enrollment.
 Once your calendar year deductible is satisfied, Traditional medical coverage begins.

-Below, an asterisk (\) means the item is subject to the \$1,500 Self Only or \$3,000 Self Plus One or Self and Family calendar year deductible when you use PPO providers; or subject to the \$3,000 Self Only or \$6,000 Self Plus One or Self and Family calendar year deductible when you use non-PPO providers.
-And, after we pay, you generally pay any difference between our allowance and the billed amount if you use a non-PPO physician or other healthcare professional.
+Below, an asterisk (\) means the item is subject to the \$1,600 Self Only or \$3,200 Self Plus One or Self and Family calendar year deductible when you use in-network providers; or subject to the \$3,200 Self Only or \$6,400 Self Plus One or Self and Family calendar year deductible when you use out-of-network providers.
+Only plan allowance paid for services or supplies from out-of-network providers counts towards this amount.
+And, after we pay, you generally pay any difference between our allowance and the billed amount if you use an out-of-network physician or other healthcare professional.